Basketry is an elegant, simple and sustainable craft.

 Tea and crannog cake will be provided throughout the workshop day.

-Please Note: Any participants with aspirin allergies please let us know, as willow bark contains salicin which is similar to aspirin.
+Please Note: Participants with aspirin allergies please let us know, as willow bark contains salicin which is similar to aspirin.